Grammys cleans up its act in bid to enter giant Chinese market

 Bieber, a Grammy winner, has been nominated for the award seven times, including four nominations last year alone.

-The Recording Academy is organizing the Grammy Festival live show tour with Bravo Entertainment and China Music Vision.
+The Recording Academy is organising the Grammy Festival live show tour with Bravo Entertainment and China Music Vision.

 At a time of slowing domestic growth, Chinese audiences have become increasingly important to the U.S. entertainment industry.
 A livestream of the Grammy Awards in China last year drew nearly 11 million viewers.